-Thousands crowded into the small plaza in front of the Western Wall for the IDF memorial day that recently past.
+Thousands crowded into the small plaza in front of the Western Wall for the IDF memorial day that has just past.
 The siren sounded, the Guard of Honour stood in attention and the flag was lowered to half mast.
 As the television cameras panned across the people, close-ups of some of those gathered were shown throughout the ceremony.
-These are the grief stricken faces of those who have lost loved ones over the years of Israels miraculous existence, and even from before 1948.
+These are the grief stricken faces of those who have lost loved ones over the past 65 years of Israels miraculous existence, and even from before 1948.
 Husbands, wives, fathers, mothers, sons and daughters, brothers and sisters, uncles and aunties – so many families that have lost someone that they love and hold dear, so much sadness and so much pain.
-Then, as the sun set in the evening, the rejoicing started, celebrating the State of Israel which came about thanks to God’s sovereignty and the ultimate sacrifice made by tens of thousands of men and women.
+Then, as the sun set on Monday evening, the rejoicing came, celebrating the 65th year for the State of Israel that came about thanks to God’s sovereignty and the ultimate sacrifice made by tens of thousands of men and women.

 For everything there is a season, a time to weep and a time to laugh, a time to mourn and a time to dance.
 It seems that these opposites are ever so clear in the reality of life in Israel, and especially during this time of the year.
 As we read God’s word we see that there are seasons for everything that have been ordained by Him.
 2000 years ago, when the Jewish people as a nation turned their back to the Messiah, and the One who sent Him, a time began where God hid His face from His people.
 God told Moses that this would happen after his death in Deuteronomy 31:16-18.
 It happened once during the Babylonian exile and it happened again after Yeshua was rejected as Messiah, as He also foretold the disciples: